hetmisc/901NodeIntro-2019-11-4/Labs/Ch05-DBAccess/README.md

     let db = knex(require("./knexfile"));
     ```

-1. In your working directory, create a `knexfile.js` in order to connect to a database called `example05`
+1. In your working directory, create a `knexfile.js` in order to connect to the database called `practice`

     ```javascript
     module.exports = {